Museo Nacional Centro de Arte Reina Sofía: Art museum

 Extensive modern renovations and additions to the old building were made starting in 1980.
 The central building of the museum was once an 18th-century hospital.
 The building functioned as the Centro del Arte (Art Centre) from 1986 until established as the Museo Nacional Centro de Arte Reina Sofía in 1988.
 In 1988, portions of the new museum were opened to the public, mostly in temporary configurations; that same year it was decreed by the Ministry of Culture as a national museum.
 Its architectural identity was radically changed in 1989 by Ian Ritchie with the addition of three glass circulation towers.

 Expansion

 An 8000 m2 (86,000 ft2) expansion costing €92 million designed by French architect Jean Nouvel opened in October 2005.
-The extension includes spaces for temporary exhibitions, an auditorium of 500 seats, and a 200-seat auditorium, a bookshop, restaurants and administration offices. ducks scéno was consultant for scenographic equipment of auditoriums and Arau Acustica for acoustic studies.
+The extension includes spaces for temporary exhibitions, an auditorium of 500 seats, and a 200-seat auditorium, a bookshop, restaurants and administration offices.
+Ducks Scéno was consultant for scenographic equipment of auditoriums and Arau Acustica for acoustic studies.

 Other facilities

 Reina Sofía has other two places where several exhibitions usually take place.
-There are the Crystal Palace and the Velázquez Palace, both in Retiro Park.
+These are the Crystal Palace and the Velázquez Palace, both in Retiro Park.